In This Article

 Creating Multiple Income Streams

 As you approach retirement, cultivating multiple income streams can secure your financial future.
-Starting your own business might be an exciting venture to consider if this aligns with your skills and passions.
+Consider starting your own business might be an exciting venture to consider if this aligns with your skills and passions.

 Aside from self-employment, other investment opportunities could also pad out your retirement funds; proper research will help identify which options fit best with your goals and risk tolerance.